 Since magnetism is related to the movements of electrons.
 It is not surprising that the basic ideas of magnetism is very similar to those of electrostatics.

 - All the magnets have two types of poles: north-seeking poles or north poles and south-seeking poles or south poles.
-Magnetic properties are concentrated at the poles.

 - Magnets attract magnetic materials such as iron, steel, cobalt and nickel.